traefik/hub/readme.md

 #### renew-auth0-admin-token

-If the organization service doesn't work as expected and you get some auth0 errors logs, your token is probably expired.
+If the organization service doesn't work as expected, and you get some auth0 errors logs, your token is probably expired.
 You can renew it with this command:

 ```